thq4n/component_creator/doc/USAGE_GUIDE.md

 }
 ```

-This usage guide covers all aspects of using the Component Creator tool, from basic installation to advanced customization with component variants support, automatic variant parameters, and consistent naming conventions.
+This usage guide covers all aspects of using the Component Creator tool, from basic installation to advanced customization with component variants support, automatic variant parameters, consistent naming conventions, and the latest bug fixes for template consistency.